 - Museum display & archival consultation

-- Consultant to key archaeological projects (currently working on the Hawthorne Crater project – see Archaeology or Major Projects pages.)
+- Consultant to key archaeological projects (currently working on the Hawthorne Crater project – see the Archaeology or Major Projects pages.)